 In silence(non guided) you will practice the Ashtanga series.
-You may start at the beginning time of the class or anytime before about 7:15am for classes beginning at 6:30am .
+You may start at the beginning time of the class or anytime before 7pm.
 There is no "late" to class as everyone moves at their own pace.
 Do allow enough time to get a thorough practice, even if not a complete series.

-Newcomers to Ashtanga are certainly welcome, however you must commit to a full month of Mysore.
-Drop-ins are for students with some Ashtanga experience, even just a bit will be fine.
+Newcomers to Ashtanga are certainly welcome, however you will benefit most if you commit to a full month of Mysore 2+ times per week.
+Drop-ins are for students with some Ashtanga experience-, even just a bit will be fine.

 The reason the learning process is so accelerated in a Mysore practice is that it meets you where you are--maybe you want to work more slowly thru the Marichyasana section of the series-- there's that darn bind you cannot seem to get.
 Maybe spend more time in backbends or finishing postures..or..you choose.
 Your five breaths duration is unique, so you can slow it down, speed it up.. whatever supports connection for you in your practice.
 Perhaps you just want to learn the series by memory- this will do it!

 We show 3 flames here, but it could be 2 or 5...its up to you.
 Its your practice!

 Here are some things to know when attending Mysore classes at Red Pearl:

 Less Chat, More Mat.Similar in pace and intensity to our regular Vinyasa but fewer alignment cues and less talking from the instructor.
 Groove deeper into the music or into your inner practice-- Maybe both!
 Postures and transitions may be called out(example: "Warrior One" or "Vinyasa") but without all the extra attention to verbal detail.